Enrichment & Cultural Capital

 All students have access to enrichment after school and these are regularly changed.
 For example, in this term our students have had access to triathlon training, digital arts club, rehearsing for our production of Grease - and much more!
 These enrichments are high quality and, whilst they are not formally taught elements of the curriculum, they are based around either the chance to volunteer, develop a new skill or take part in a physical activity.
 Students could develop their depth of interest in a certain subject (e.g. geography or art) or try something completely new (e.g. a new sport or creative genre).
 There are some opportunities, such as the Duke of Edinburgh, to obtain extra qualifications or awards.

-We believe world travel is an essential part of developing cultural capital beyond both what we understand in the UK and, to some extent, beyond even Europe.
+We believe european travel is an essential part of developing cultural capital beyond both what we understand in the UK and, to some extent, beyond even Europe.
 We will be developing a plan to ensure our students have access to foreign travel during their time at Hewett Academy after covid restrictions are fully lifted.

 At the end of each year, we dedicate a few school days to really developing our love of our subjects and broad understanding through an activities week based around curriculum areas.
 During this time, students sign up to various workshops, trips and activities that sharpen their academic understanding but also work to develop their social, moral and cultural understanding.
 In 2021 this included our very popular “Manga Day”.